Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Mary Swift, Shutterstock

-The Alaskan Klee Kai is a peppy dog resembling other more common dogs like the Husky or Malamute.
-Like these dogs, this is a Spitz-type breed.
-They come in three different sizes: toy, miniature, and standard.
+The Alaskan Klee Kai is a peppy dog similar to other more common breeds, such as the Husky or Malamute.
+They’re a Spitz-type breed that comes in toy, miniature, and standard sizes.

 Personality

-The Alaskan Klee Kai is typically very loyal and devoted to their families.
+The Alaskan Klee Kai is very loyal and devoted to their families.
 However, they are suspicious of strangers and require constant stimulation and socialization.
-Even though they don’t mesh very well with outsiders, this trait can make them a very good watchdog.
+Even though they don’t mesh well with outsiders, they’re excellent guard dogs.

-The Alaskan Klee Kai, no matter their size, requires an experienced owner to deal with the breed’s challenges.
-These dogs can be exceptional for the right families, but they do not do well in cities, small apartments, or with small children.
+The Alaskan Klee Kai, no matter their size, requires an experienced owner.
+They can make excellent pets for the right families, but they do not do well in cities, small apartments, or with small children.

 Exercise Needs

 The Alaskan Klee Kai is a very energetic breed that requires frequent physical outlets.
-If you can’t exercise this dog daily, it’s certainly not the breed for you.
-These dogs require a very secure fenced-in area to run around as they are prone to wandering.
-This breed requires up to 2 hours of exercise every day.
+If you can’t exercise them dog daily, they’re not the breed for you.
+They require a secure fenced-in area to run around since they are prone to wandering.
+They also requires up to 2 hours of exercise every day.

 Miniature Alaskan Klee Kai